🇦🇺 Official 2026 Guide for Aussies

 To successfully apply for an Indonesian e-VOA, Australian citizens will need:

-Arriving in Bali from Australia: Visa and Tourist Levy
+Arriving in Bali: Customs and Tourist Levy

 1. Electronic Customs Declaration (ECD)